rafavzqz/geopdes/geopdes_base/doc/README.txt

       http://octave.sf.net
    - uncompress and untar the file.
 We recommend you to do this in the toolbox folder of Matlab.

+ * Install the mex-files for the "nurbs" package (OPTIONAL):
    - download the C functions for matlab "nurbs_mex_files.tar.gz" from http://sourceforge.net/projects/geopdes/files
    - uncompress and untar the file in the folder "nurbs/inst"